-Bitefighter was in attendance.
-The Bite Mobile’s central display pad shone with a tiny hologram of the extradimensional rapscallion in a thinking man’s posture—left arm bent across his torso, left hand cupping his right elbow, right hand stair-cased over his mouth.
-His right eyebrow and his right ear were crooked up.
+Bitefighter was in attendance; the Bite Mobile’s central display pad shone with a hologram of the extraplanar rapscallion in a thinking man’s posture—left arm bent across his torso, left hand cupping his right elbow, right hand stair-cased over his mouth.
+His right eyebrow and right ear were crooked up.

 Eun directed her laser pointer at the central trash hangar.
-“So this is where we enter, right?
-You said the only people here are transport guys and trash personn—”
+“This is our entrance, right?
+You said the only people here are transport guys and garbage personn—”

 Eun slapped him upside the head.
 “Peter.
 This isn’t television.”